 A descendant of French aristocrats, St. Vrain was born on May 5, 1802 as Ceran de Hault de Lassus de St. Vrain near St. Louis, Missouri.
 When he grew up, he became a trader in the Taos, New Mexico area, arriving in 1825.

 In 1830, with partner and fellow trader, William Bent, he formed the Bent, St. Vrain & Company.
-Almost immediate successful, their fur trade amounted to as much as $40,000 per year, almost as much as the American Fur Company.
-They also made regular trips between Missouri and Santa Fe, brining back cloth, glass, hardware and tobacco to trade for furs.
+Almost immediately successful, their fur trade amounted to as much as $40,000 per year, almost as much as the American Fur Company.
+They also made regular trips between Missouri and Santa Fe, bringing back cloth, glass, hardware, and tobacco to trade for furs.

 In 1833, the partnership built Fort William near present-day Pueblo, Colorado, and the next year, established Bent’s Fort, near present-day La Junta, Colorado.
 Bent’s Fort became a premier trading center, as their trading influence extended from the Sioux to the north the Comanche and Apache in the south.
 In 1837, they built another trading post called Fort St. Vrain on the Platte River near present-day Platteville, Colorado.

 Though St. Vrain spent much time traveling and at Bent’s Fort, he also maintained a home and multiple business interests in Taos, New Mexico.
 St. Vrain ran the company stores in Taos and Santa Fe and served as American consul in Santa Fe during the 1830’s.